SimpleLaw/SimpleLawApp/HELP.md

 Open up the Terminal and navigate to the Simple_Law folder in the SimpleLawApp repository directory.
 If you don`t know how to do this, here are some basic terminal navigation commands:

+*Remember that the terms "directory" and "folder" are interchangeable.*

 * `pwd` (Mac/Linux) - Display current directory
 * `cd` (Windows) - Display current directory
 * `cd someSubdirectory` - Move into subdirectory